 - 3D Cursor

-Draw annotations on an imaginary plane that goes through the 3D Cursor and is aligned to your view.
+Only available in the 3D Viewport.
+The new annotations become part of the 3D scene; they’re drawn on an imaginary plane that goes through the 3D Cursor and is aligned to your view.

 - Stabilize Stroke